IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 Just know that
 each of these markers, starting with `// +kubebuilder` will generate utility code (such as role based access control) and Kubernetes YAML.
-When you run `make generate` and `make manifests` your KubeBuilder Markers will be read in order to create RBAC roles, CRDs, and code, such as runtime.Object/DeepCopy implementations.
+When you run `make generate` and `make manifests` your KubeBuilder Markers will be read in order to create RBAC roles, CRDs, and code.
 Read more about KubeBuilder markers [here](https://book.kubebuilder.io/reference/markers.html?highlight=markers#marker-syntax).

 ## 4. Implement controller logic